codedbyblessing/Project-1-2D-Scene/README.md

 Reflection:
 - While coding I learned what textures actually are (I missed the 9/19 lecture)
-- Even though I had to copy and paste code for each object, I had to pay close attention to the numbers and scales I was using
+- Even though I had to copy and paste the same code for each object basically , I had to pay close attention to the numbers and scales I was using.
+Made a few mistakes in numbers where the items disappeared from the frame but it works now.